vikashkr99/writeup-Corridor/README.md

             &emsp;endpoints or not.<br>
 	    &emsp;This was my python script for the job.<br>
             &emsp;<img src="./img/python-script.png" alt="script"><br>
-            &emsp;And just as i expected, i got an endpoint after executing the script where i found the flag.<br><br>
+            &emsp;And just as i expected, i found an endpoint after executing the script where i found the flag.<br><br>
     </li>
 </ol>